paulelsner/EOS_connect/src/CONFIG_README.md

 - **`price_euro_per_wh_accu`**:
   Price for battery in €/Wh - can be used to shift the result over the day according to the available energy (more details follow).

+- **`battery.charging_curve_enabled`**:
+  Enables or disables the dynamic charging curve for the battery.
+  - `true`: The system will automatically reduce the maximum charging power as the battery SOC increases, helping to protect battery health and optimize efficiency.
+  - `false`: The battery will always charge at the configured maximum power, regardless of SOC.
+  - **Default:** `true`

 ---

 ### PV Forecast Configuration